-What are other anticoagulants that are similar to the prescription drug Xarelto?
+What are other anticoagulants that are similar to Xarelto?

 Now that Xarelto is raising concerns on the market, many doctors are turning to the trusted Warfarin.
 Warfarin is commonly used in patients with AF and has been on the public market for over 50 years.
 Unlike Xarelto, Warfarin has an antidote if patients need it as well as requires patient’s platelet levels to be monitored.
 The New England Journal of Medicine published results from their 2011 “ROCKET AF” study that compared the effectiveness of Xarelto against the effectiveness of Warfarin and found that there is not a significant difference in the two prescription drugs.
 If you or a loved one has experienced life threatening side effects after taking Xarelto for an extended period of time, pick up a phone and contact the Hollis Law Firm to determine if you qualify for a Xarelto claim.

 A case report of a 72-year old on Xarelto who presented with a 4-day history of non-traumatic back pain.
 While in the emergency department, the patient “developed lower-extremity weakness and numbness, followed by urinary incontinence.”
 Imaging revealed the patient was suffering from a spinal hematoma.
 The authors note that this potential Xarelto side effect is important to be aware of, because early recognition and surgical intervention for spinal hematomas are key to a favorable outcome.

 A large US administrative claims data base was evaluated for patients with nonvalvular atrial fibrillation who were taking Pradaxa, Xarelto, or Eliquis from 2010 to 2015.
 Out of the three anticoagulants, Xarelto was associated with an increased risk of major bleeding and intracranial bleeding.